The quantum isomeric supercategory: Introduction

 In the second half of the current paper, we define and study the \emph{quantum affine isomeric supercategory} $\AQcat(z)$.
 One important difference between the quantum isomeric supercategory and the HOMFLYPT skein category is that the category $\Qcat(z)$ is \emph{not} braided.
 This corresponds to the fact that $U_q(\fq_n)$ is \emph{not} a quasi-triangular Hopf superalgebra.
 Diagrammatically, this is manifested in the fact (see \cref{nickelfull}) that

 That is, Clifford tokens slide over crossings, but not under them.
-Since $\Qcat(z)$ is not braided, the usual affinization procedure, which corresponds to considering string diagrams on a cylinder (see \cite{MS21}) it not appropriate.
-Instead, to pass from $\Qcat(z)$ to the affine version $\AQcat(z)$, we adjoin an odd morphism $\dotup \colon \uparrow\ \to\ \uparrow$ satisfying
+Since $\Qcat(z)$ is not braided, the usual affinization procedure, which corresponds to considering string diagrams on a cylinder (see \cite{MS21}) is not appropriate.
+Instead, we must develop a new approach.
+To pass from $\Qcat(z)$ to the affine version $\AQcat(z)$, we adjoin an odd morphism $\dotup \colon \uparrow\ \to\ \uparrow$ satisfying

 among other relations; see \cref{AQdef}.
 This procedure of \emph{odd affinization} (see \cref{oddaffinization}) makes apparent a symmetry of $\AQcat(z)$ that interchanges $\tokup$ and $\dotup$ and flips all crossings.
 There does not seem to be any analogous symmetry of the affine HOMFLYPT skein category.
 The supercategory $\Qcat(z)$ is naturally a sub-supercategory of $\AQcat(z)$ (\cref{feline}).